 - Reduce the volatility of your overall portfolio.
-In financial terms, volatility is measured as standard deviation.
+In financial terms, volatility is measured as the standard deviation.
 The standard deviation should be as low as possible.

-Adding this investment should give your overall portfolio an even better risk adjusted return.
+Adding this investment should give your overall portfolio an even better risk-adjusted return.

-For example, we recommend Dimensional funds to our clients because Dimensional’s research have shown that the dimensions of smaller companies, value companies and companies with higher profitability tend to give higher returns over time.
+For example, we recommend Dimensional funds to our clients because Dimensional’s research has shown that the dimensions of smaller companies, value companies and companies with higher profitability tend to give higher returns over time.
 There is evidence of this over many periods of time, and across different markets.
 However, there is no free lunch, the volatility of the funds tends to be higher as well.